Cray-HPE/docs-csm/operations/FAS_Loader/FAS_Loader_Fails.md

 **NOTE:** this procedure is only for csm-0.9.x releases.

 The FAS loader may fail due to issues with the `repomd.xml` file in Nexus.

-This will show up in the `fw-loader` job logs with the following message: `CRITICAL: Failed to get repomd.xml from repo`
+This will be indicated by the following message: `CRITICAL: Failed to get repomd.xml from repo` in the `fas-loader` job.

+Indications that the `fas-loader` job has failed include:
-You may first notice the issue if firmware is not present in the FAS image list (`cray fas images list`) after running the FAS loader or if a firmware update reports `failed to find file, trying again soon`
+* Expected firmware is not present in the FAS image list (`cray fas images list`) after the FAS loader has been run.
+* FAS reports `failed to find file, trying again soon` while running an update action.

-To view the FAS loader logs:
+To view the FAS Loader logs:
-*(The system only keeps pods available for a short amount time, if the command returns no pods, rerun the FAS loader with the procedure below.)*
+*(The system only keeps completed job pods available for a short amount time, if the command returns no pods, rerun the FAS loader with the procedure below.)*

->Get the fas loader pod name:
+>Get the fas-loader pod name:

 >```bash
 >    ncn# kubectl get pods -n services | awk 'NR == 1 || /fas-loader/'